karsten-vermeulen-dev/Into-the-deep-blue-C/Exercises/The Date/README.md

 ### Develop the following:

-<b>1.</b> Create a class called Date that represents any day, month and year of a particular date. <br>
+<b>1.</b> Create a class called Date that represents any day, month and year of a particular date.

 <b>2.</b> Make sure that the day and year member variables are integer numbers and month is an enumerated data type, like so:

 ```cpp